Connect your Azure Databricks Workspace to your on-premises network

 Configure allow and deny rules in the firewall appliance.

-If you have removed the routes for Blob storage, those routes should be whitelisted in the firewall.
+If you have removed the routes for Blob storage, those routes should be added to the allow list in the firewall.

-You might also need to whitelist certain public repositories (such as for Ubuntu and so forth), to ensure that clusters are created correctly.
+You might also need to add certain public repositories (such as for Ubuntu and so forth) to the allow list, to ensure that clusters are created correctly.

 If you want to use your own DNS for name resolution, you can do that with Azure Databricks workspaces deployed in your own virtual network.
 See the following Microsoft documents for more information about how to configure custom DNS for an Azure virtual network: